-Indoor soccer (futsal) and outdoor soccer are pretty much similar because both are, well…just soccer.
-Besides the difference in the name, there are a few things that make the two sports a little different from each other.
-The concept is just the same except for (mostly) the rules and equipment for each of the games.
+Indoor soccer, futsal, and outdoor soccer are pretty similar because all three are, well… soccer.
+Besides the difference in the name, there are a few things that make the three versions of soccer a little different from each other.
+The main concept is the same.
+Who can score the most goals?
+But when it comes to the rules and equipment for each of the games.
 Let’s take a look at the differences;

 Perhaps the major difference between futsal and outdoor soccer lies in the space where the game is played.
-Indoor soccer is obviously played indoors and therefore the space is much smaller compared to outdoor soccer.
-While outdoor soccer is played on a bigger field, mostly covered by grass or turf, indoor soccer is played on a much smaller space with a hardwood floor or sometimes flat turf and surrounded by walls.
+Indoor soccer is obviously played indoors and therefore the field is much smaller compared to outdoor soccer.
+Typically indoor soccer fields have some sort of turf, but can also be played on a hard floor.
+Futsal is also played indoors and often in a smaller space than normal indoor soccer and is played on hard surfaces such as hardwood.
+Both indoor and futsal can be played with walls.

 A normal soccer team consists of 11 players including the keeper.
-However, in indoor soccer, because of the limited space, the number of players is less ranging from 8 to 5 players depending on a team’s arrangement.
+However, in indoor soccer, because of the limited space, the number of players is less ranging from 5 to 8 players depending on a team’s arrangement.
 Most professional indoor soccer teams consist of 6 players.
-The formation also differs in the fact that in indoor soccer there are two forwards, one midfielder, two on the defense and one keeper in a typical 6 player team while in outdoor soccer, there is the keeper, 4 defenders, 4 midfielders and two forwards.
+The formation also differs in the fact that in indoor soccer there are two forwards, one midfielder, two on the defense, and one keeper in a typical 6 player team while in outdoor soccer, there is the keeper, 4 defenders, 4 midfielders, and two forwards.

-The playing gear for both outdoor soccer and indoor soccer only differ on the type of shoes.
-Both require shin guards, long socks and a pair of cleats.
-While outdoor soccer cleats have studs on their outsoles because they play outdoors and they require more traction on the grass or turf, indoor soccer cleats are flat because they require less traction on the field they play on.
+The playing gear for both outdoor soccer and indoor soccer only differs in the type of shoes.
+Both require shin guards, long socks, and a pair of cleats.
+While outdoor soccer cleats have studs on their outsoles because they play outdoors and they require more traction on the grass or turf, indoor soccer shoes are flat because they require less traction on the field they play on.
 Some people advise that you can substitute your soccer cleats with normal working out trainers.

 Best Wide Indoor Soccer Shoes